Things You Should Know Before Converting Your Swimming Pool From Chlorine To A Salt Water System

 This video explains how chlorine generator cells work, and what makes them fail:

-Good news: much of this kind of damage from salt can be avoided by building from scratch with materials known to withstand the effects of salt.
+However, much of the above kinds of damage from salt can be avoided by building from scratch with materials known to withstand the effects of salt.

 In the end, deciding between a salt pool system and a chlorine pool system means doing some homework first.
 It's important to understand the long-term cost implications before you jump in and convert a chlorinated pool to a salt water pool.